milo-trujillo/Subductus/README.md

 To run the Subductus server you will need:

-1. Ruby2+ (And preferably JRuby for performance reasons)
+Ruby2+ (And preferably JRuby for performance reasons), and the gems:

-2. Assorted libraries I'll list later
+1. mail